Julian/cardboard/docs/rules/card_types.rst

 301.4
 -----

 Artifacts have no characteristics specific to their card type.
-Most artifacts have no colored mana symbols in their mana costs, and are the:ref:ore colorless.
+Most artifacts have no colored mana symbols in their mana costs, and are therefore colorless.
 However, there is no correlation between being colorless and being an artifact: artifacts may be colored, and colorless objects may be card types other than artifact.

 301.5
 -----